smoothie/freelance-tools/README.md

 # smoothie's Freelance Tools

-A highly opinionated PHP package that automates the generation of timesheets, invoices, and freelancer profiles.
-For me.
+A highly opinionated package that automates my generation of timesheets, invoices, and freelancer profiles.

 Currently, this package provides the following features: